 New members are welcome.
+LPPA run a toast club and are keen to recruit more members.
 The LPPA meets regularly to organise events.
 Look out for the coffee invitations!

 Our school was awarded the LPPA award again in 2019.

 AcSEED Award